-- A safe and caring environment - An effective teaching and learning environment - A commitment by everyone to taking the time to listen to one another - A reduction in bullying and other interpersonal conflicts - An awareness of the importance of connectedness to young people. - The need to belong and feel valued by peers and significant adults - An emphasis on responses to inappropriate behaviour that seek to reconnect, and not further disconnect, young people - An absence of fixed term and permanent exclusions - A confidence in the staff team to understand and address challenging situations - A belief in the ability of young people to take responsibility for their choices, and more people giving them opportunities to do so - Recognition for all students for their positive contributions to the school - Encouragement of good behaviour and self respect in our students - Promotion of self discipline and self regulation among pupils whereby they are given opportunities to take responsibility for their own behaviour outside the normal range of expected behaviours, or are a cause for concern.
-Working collaboratively with families is of upmost importance
+- a safe and caring environment - an effective teaching and learning environment - a commitment by everyone to taking the time to listen to one another

+- a reduction in bullying and other interpersonal conflicts - an awareness of the importance of connectedness to young people - the need to belong and feel valued by peers and significant adults - an emphasis on responses to inappropriate behaviour that seek to reconnect, and not further disconnect, young people - an absence of fixed term and permanent exclusions - a confidence in the staff team to understand and address challenging situations - a belief in the ability of young people to take responsibility for their choices, and more people giving them opportunities to do so - recognition for all students for their positive contributions to the school - encouragement of good behaviour and self respect in our students - build on self resilience - promotion of self discipline and self regulation among pupils whereby they are given opportunities to take responsibility for their own behaviour - provide a consistent approach

-Our behaviour policy and Anti-bullying policy ensures consistency across school.
-Behaviour is carefully monitored and we will contact parents at an early stage if we feel a student's actions are
+Our Behaviour and Relationship Policy and Anti-Bullying Policy ensures consistency across school.
+Behaviour is carefully monitored and we will contact parents at an early stage if we feel a student's actions are outside the normal range of expected behaviours, or are a cause for concern.
+Working collaboratively with families is of utmost importance.